ans-group/docs.ukfast.co.uk/source/desktop/fastdrive/singlesignon.md

 ![ssoimage4](files/ssoimage4.png)

 You will then be asked to enter the subdomain to your account.
 This will be the subdomain for the URL you use for ShareFile.
-For example, if you type in `mycompany.sharefile.eu`, then enter 'mycompany'.
+For example, if you type in `mycompany.sharefile.eu`, then enter `mycompany`.

 ![ssoimage5](files/ssoimage5.PNG)